meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 On March 21, Richard M. Stallman (RMS) announced that he is on the Free Software Foundation (FSF) board of directors again after having resigned in September 2019\.
-Two days later, an [open letter][] condemning RMS as misogynist, ableist, transphobic, intolerant, bigoted, and hateful was published.
+Two days later, an [open letter][] condemning RMS as misogynist, ableist, transphobic, intolerant, bigoted, hateful, and dangerous was published.
 The letter demands Stallman's removal from all leadership positions as well as the removal of the entire board of the FSF for enabling such a person.

 I will not make an argument either for or against RMS.
 Those who know RMS personally are in a better position to do that.
 I will only argue that the open letter is misleading,